muratk3n/thirdwave/en/2020/11/bedazzled-by-tech.md

 always work.
 In its extreme, the solutionist turns into a person with a hammer, eveything looks like a nail.
-Surely this slant of worldview had a certain pull on Dems, as with everyone else, first due to its shiny effect, but also from another direction..
+Surely this slant of worldview had a certain pull on Dems, as with everyone else, first due to its shiny effect, but also from another direction, on its politicians..
 Politics, as a job, is mainly knowledge work.
 It deals with information, decision, having to adjust to an existing canon (the law)..
 All that cld pull them towards financiers, Silicon Valley honchos, etc.

 Technical knowledge is good of course, we want technically aware lawmakers, like LBJ was in his heyday (the Apollo Moon program was his